wvhulle/transport-magmas/README.md

  ## How to read this code

- Follow the installation instructions and open the file `AlgebraUA.agda` in emacs.
+ Follow the installation instructions and open the file `PropertyTransports.agda` in emacs.
- Press `control-{c l}` to typecheck the code.
+ 1. Press `control-{c l}` to typecheck the code.
+ 2. Normalize the transport property with `control-{c n}`.
- Middle mouse click on identifiers to view definitions.
+ 3. Middle mouse click on identifiers to view definitions.